 Experimental licensing is crucial to Radio Frequency (RF) research, educational pursuits and proving new technologies before manufacture.
 Client requirements for experimental licenses vary widely both in geographic scope, desired technical limits, frequency band and time needed for experimentation.
-HWG includes experts who have managed and worked at the FCC’s Office of Engineering and Technology and know how to navigate the experimental licensing process.
+HWG includes engineers who have managed and worked at the FCC’s Office of Engineering and Technology and know how to navigate the experimental licensing process.
 Our experience has saved clients time and money by focusing their applications on exactly what is needed and efficiently presenting those requests to speed FCC processing.
 For example, some frequency bands are prohibited from the outset, and, in some cases, several experiments can be combined into a single application – greatly reducing processing time.

 Weekly, the FCC issues NALs, or proposed fines, to manufacturers and vendors who fail to properly authorize equipment that generates RF emissions.
 NALs can be costly, with the potential for fines for each non-complying device and for each day of non-compliance.
 Even before the NAL, a manufacturer or vendor can face costly and burdensome information requests from an FCC investigation.
 And for an importer, non-compliant devices can be denied clearance at the port-of-entry.

 For base station transmitters and mobile units used for licensed services, the FCC rules on equipment compliance are usually explicit.
 However, there are a plethora of devices that must meet FCC equipment authorization requirements (for example, a vending machine with digital circuitry).
 Many manufacturers become aware of such requirements only after the device is designed, built and ready for market.
 Backtracking to comply with equipment authorization rules can be expensive – and sometimes resulting in competitors getting to market first.
 Ignoring such rules is not only illegal and risky, but bad for business.